-All are kindly invited to help translate SecureDrop using the Weblate interface.
-We provide a detailed guide to use as reference for details such as the meaning of placeholders, etc. Feel free to reach out on the translation section of the forum for help.
-Non-English forum discussions are welcome to help facilitate translations.
+SecureDrop is translated using Weblate.
+We provide a detailed guide for translators, and feel free to contact us in the translation section of the SecureDrop forum for help.
+Non-English forum discussions are also welcome.

 Those running a production instance of SecureDrop are encouraged to read the support documentation to get help from the Freedom of the Press Foundation.
 For less sensitive topics such as running a demo or getting help to understand a concept, a public forum section is better suited.
 To assist on the forum: